Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

 \subsection{A Point Source in an Inertial Frame of Reference}

-Above we considered a single moving "plane wave" emitter in an inertial frame of reference.
-In the description of the aberration of light in an inertial frame there are two choices of sources useful to consider:
+Above, we considered a single moving "plane wave" emitter in an inertial frame of reference.
+When analyzing the aberration of light in such a frame, two types of sources are particularly useful to consider:

 (a) A "plane wave"-like emitter